seL4/sel4-tutorials/tutorials/notifications/notifications.md

 Signals are sent and received with invocations on capabilities to notification objects.
-A notification object consists of a data word, which acts as an array of binary semaphores, and a queue of TCBs waiting to for notifications.
+A notification object consists of a data word, which acts as an array of binary semaphores, and a queue of TCBs waiting for notifications.

 Notification objects can be in three states:
-* Waiting - there are TCBs queued on this notification waiting for to be signalled.
+* Waiting - there are TCBs queued on this notification waiting for it to be signalled.
 * Active - TCBs have signalled data on this notification,
 * Idle - no TCBs are queued and no TCBs have signalled this object since it was last set to idle.